 Who are Urmston Primary School Governors?

 The Governing body of Urmston Primary School is made up of a group of extremely dedicated, supportive and challenging members.
-Please click on the name to get a little more information:

 (Co-opted governors are people who in the opinion of the governing body have the skills required to contribute to the effective governance and success of the school.)

 3 parent governors – Ms Lucy Stuart, Mr Andy Sweeting, 1 VACANCY

 1 Local Authority governor – Mr Colin Mills

 We are all volunteers and do not get paid for being a Governor.
 We come from all walks of life and bring a range of skills to the governing body.
 We are all passionate about education and are willing to commit some of our free time to work with the school.

 The governing body is the strategic leader of our school and has a vital role to play in making sure every child gets the best possible education.
 The purpose of the governing body is to ‘conduct the school with a view to promoting high standards of educational achievement at the school’.
 The governing body has a strong focus on three core functions: